GeekTrainer/learn-typescript/m08-organize-code-using-typescript-namespaces/includes/3-exercise-organize-code-single-file-namespace.md

     }
     ```

 1. You can then define functions and classes inside of the namespace definition.
 All components defined within the namespace are scoped to the namespace and removed from the global scope.
-Move the first function called `returnGreeting` into the `Greetings` namespace.
+Add a new function called `returnGreeting` to the `Greetings` namespace.
 This function returns the value of a parameter to the console.

     ```typescript
     namespace Greetings {